Biomedical-Data-Design/Stream/README.md

 **STEP 3: Extract Available Patient IDs**

 Go to file 'Stream/Preprocess/func_check_patient_num.ipynb' and run the notebook.
 This notebook will extract patients with all 13 features available and generate the file 'Final_available_patients.csv'.
-The extracted features and the generated file should be in 'My Drive/Colab Notebooks'.
+The generated file should be in 'My Drive/Colab Notebooks'.
 This step shall take a few minutes if using the whole eICU database.

 **Step 4: Align Data**

+Run all